 Press down on the pearl with your finger to get a good adhesion.

-I'm using the silver invitation bundle with matching grey pearls.
-The template collection comes in six additional colors, all of which are included in your download, so pick the color pearl that coordinates with your wedding day.
-Classic pearl will match any of the invitation colors, and is particularly elegant with the taupe invitation.
+I'm using the silver invitation with matching grey pearls.
+You can choose any color, so pick the color pearl that coordinates with your wedding day theme.
+Classic pearl will match any of the invitation colors, and is particularly elegant with a taupe color invitation.

 For classic and understated elegance you can't go wrong with the Pearls & Lace invitation.
 The pearl accents are an inexpensive and quick addition, yet are just enough bling to turn the invitation into something special.
 Enjoy!